Changes to Non-Urgent Outpatient Appointments

 • Two joint injection clinics per week on site

-The majority of our clinics are conducted at Derriford Hospital but with our ever expanding service we also have clinics in the wider community at Mount Gould, Tavistock, Liskeard, Launceston, Kingsbridge and a newly opened clinic in Ivybridge.
+The majority of our clinics are conducted at Derriford Hospital but with our ever expanding service we also have clinics in the wider community at Tavistock, Liskeard, Launceston (temporarily suspended) and Kingsbridge.

-As well as our clinic services, we run an infusion service in two main areas, on the Planned Investigation Unit (also known as Stannon Ward, level 11) or on Norfolk Ward (level 7).
+As well as our clinic services, we run an infusion service in our Orthopaedic and Rheumatology Outpatient Department (Modular build in Car Park F).
 We provide these services for a variety of patients needing biologic therapy, bone protection, steroids or iloprost infusions for Raynaud’s.

 We were one of the first trusts to roll out a patient initiated access scheme called “Direct Access” to patients with Rheumatoid Arthritis.
 This system allows patients more control over their condition and allows them to contact us for advice and appointments when they need it most, saving them travel and seeing the doctor or nurse when they are feeling well.
 Please use the following link to find out more about the Direct Access Service.